nickg/nextcellent/readme.txt

 = Can I add an external links to galleries? =

-- Since the captions are fully HTML capable, you can add external links and any other type of mark up you wish.
+- Yes,Since the captions are fully HTML capable, you can add external links and any other type of mark up you wish.

 = Is NextCellent Gallery available in foreign languages? =